Guides and resources for asylum seekers

 The Practice Note is a detailed guide to the refugee and protection claim determination process.
 It has been co-designed with legal practitioners and other stakeholders.
 It is reviewed annually.

-The RSU has been operating a managed queue for claims to be allocated to an RPO for processing since 2019.
+The RSU has been operating a managed queue for claims to be allocated to a Refugee and Protection Officer (RPO) for processing since 2019.
 While the managed queue is operating the timeframes in the Practice Note apply from allocation to an RPO rather than from when the claim is lodged.

 Releasing personal information